 Here are some other useful tips that will make your Tube journey more enjoyable and efficient:

 - Using the Tube is about taking the right line in the right direction (i.e. north, south, east, west).
 On the tube map; spot where you are – and where you need to get to.
 Your ‘instruction to self’ will be something like this; ‘take the Victoria line going east for 3 stops then change onto the Piccadilly line going north for 2 stops’.
-What could possibly go wrong!
-Don’t worry, there are staff members on every platform to help you – just stick together!
+There are staff members on every platform to help you.

 - Avoid travelling during rush hours